 Servers and Locations: 250+ Servers and growing

 SwitchVPN has already broken the 250-server mark (up 100 since our last update), covering 43 countries (up from 35) around the world.
 SwitchVPN lets users know where they have servers and not how many there are in those regions.

 It’s quite commendable for SwitchVPN to already have multiple Asia-Pacific servers at this stage.
 It’s clear they’re trying to cast a wide net of servers for their customers.

-145 isn’t a great number, and we’d like to see them increase their server count quickly, but it’s commendable that they’ve gotten so many up and running so quickly.
+250 isn’t a great number, and we’d like to see further expansions on this front.
+It’s commendable that they’ve gotten so many up and running so quickly.
 Let’s see if they can keep it going.

 VPN Speed and Performance: Eh, it’s…not bad, not great either